History Files

 Writing around this time, the Roman writer Tacitus mentions the Suevi, listing their constituent tribes which cover the larger part of Germania.
 Noted for their custom of twisting their hair and binding it up in a knot, 'the seven tribes of Jutland and Holstein': the Angles, Aviones, Eudoses, Nuitones, Reudigni, Suardones, and Warini, form a part of the Suevi host.

 The Jutes are conspicuous by their absence in this list unless of course they are the Eudoses.
-But in addition, several scholars and modern authors have put forward the reasonable theory that 'Nuitones' is in fact a mistranscription of Eotan, and that therefore the Jutes are indeed mentioned (the full reasoning for this and the details for the Nuitones are shown in that page).
+But in addition, several scholars and modern authors have put forward the reasonable theory that 'Nuitones' is in fact a mistranscription of Eotan, and that therefore the Jutes are indeed mentioned (the full reasoning for this and details for the Nuitones are shown in that page).

 254